oasysgames/oasys-docs/docs/verse-developer/2-how-to-build-verse/1-2-manual.md

 ## 7. Set Instant Verifier(Optional)
 Verse Builder can set [Instant Verifier](/docs/architecture/verse-layer/rollup/2-2-initial-verifier) by building [verse submitter](/docs/verse-developer/how-to-build-verse/1-6-build-verse-submitter).

-If you want set [Instant Verifier](/docs/architecture/verse-layer/rollup/2-2-initial-verifier), please follow these pages.
+Please follow these pages if you want to set [Instant Verifier](/docs/architecture/verse-layer/rollup/2-2-initial-verifier).
 - [L1 Light Node](/docs/verse-developer/how-to-build-verse/1-5-build-L1-light-node)
 - [Verse Submitter](/docs/verse-developer/how-to-build-verse/1-6-build-verse-submitter)

 ## Permissioned chain

-For running verse builder, by considering following parameter on permissioned chain may help:
+For running verse builder, by considering the following parameter on the permissioned chain may help:

-By deploying permission-less makes scam or non-approved contract, which makes user unsafe.
+Deploying permission-less makes scam or non-approved contracts, which makes users unsafe.
-By approving transaction freely on verse, you may attacked by unexpected gas attack, which can be controled by [limiting proxy](/docs/verse-developer/how-to-build-verse/1-4-verse-proxy).
+By approving transaction freely on Verse, you may be attacked by an unexpected gas attack, which can be controlled by [limiting proxy](/docs/verse-developer/how-to-build-verse/1-4-verse-proxy).